hashicorp/vault/website/source/docs/commands/login.html.md

 policies: [default]
 ```

-If a github authentication method was enabled at the path "github-ent":
+If a github auth method was enabled at the path "github-ent":

 ```text
 $ vault login -method=github -path=github-prod